MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdk-release-notes.md

 ## Bug Fixes

-WDK installer unexpectedly launches the bundled VSIX installation at the end of installation if a downlevel WDK was installed.
-The WDK VSIX no longer ships with WDK MSI and the installer will no longer exhibits this behavior.
+WDK installer unexpectedly launches the bundled VSIX installation at the end of installation if an earlier WDK was already present on the computer.
+The WDK VSIX is no longer part of the WDK MSI, so the installer no longer exhibits this behavior.

 ## Version 10.0.26100.2161